earlution/dev-toolkit/KB/Architecture/Standards_and_ADRs/workflow-hardening-guide.md

 ## 8. How to Integrate This into a New Project

-To use this guide in another repo (e.g. `vibe-dev-kit` or any application):
+To use this guide in another repo (e.g. `ai-dev-kit` or any application):

 1. **Copy this file** into the new project (e.g. `docs/WORKFLOW-HARDENING-GUIDE.md`).
 2. **Define project‑specific artifacts**: